-- 4.3.1 Pupils with speech, language and communication needs (SLCN) have difficulty communicating with others. - 4.3.2 Pupils with ASD, including Asperger's Syndrome and Autism are likely to have particular difficulties with social interaction.
+- 4.3.1 Pupils with speech, language and communication needs (SLCN) have difficulty communicating with others. - 4.3.2 Pupils with ADHD, ASD and other forms of neuro-diversity may have particular difficulties with social interaction.

 4.4 Cognition and Learning (C and L)